camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find patients with required parameters.
+1. Actor requests to find patients with required parameters.
+2. System shows a confirmation message.
-2. System lists the matching patients in the system.
+3. System lists the matching patients in the system.

     Use case ends.

 **Extensions**

 * 1a.
-One or more required parameters are missing.
+Actor makes an invalid input.

     * 1a1.
 System shows an error message.